malickbax/taskmaster/README.md

 ![Screenshot](assets/css/Screenshot-dashboard.jpg)

 ## Test
 - No test is required.
-Application is deployed and ready for usage.
+Application is deployed and ready for usage

 ## Questions
 **Malick Ba**